adamklim/plush1/content/_index.md

 ---
 title: "Adam Klimiuk"
-subtitle: "This is the beginning"
+subtitle: "I am a bit puzzled."
 description: "Hi There!
-I am an IT operations manager, former medical research and environmental scientist.

-You are looking at the early stage of this website creation.
+You are looking at the early version of this website, I have not yet decided what will be it's focus.
+Some of the content here are still templates, and couple links may be broken.

-I am also an amateur cook."
+I am IT ops manager in a fintech company, but in my earlier life I was medical research and environmental scientist.
+When I don't work, I cook.
+It will likely show here as well."
 date: 2024-02-12T18:27:33-06:00
 images:
   - img/face.png